 Altruism is the perfume of the creative class.
 Artists mainly profess to be progressive, inclusive, generous, and all about their fellow humans and a few other species.
 Especially when collectors and the media are in front of their work.
 Sadly, put other artists into the picture and Pollyanna often morphs into Ayn Rand.
 It has to be obvious to anyone who has been around art that the trajectory of the artist’s career has a direct connection to the relationship between the viewer and the art.
 Or it should.
 But in a system that throws scarcity into the mix on the one hand, and the ability of plenty of money to endow the appearance of resonance on the other, too many artists buy into the zero sum game of believing someone else can steal their success.
 Unless they fell under the Sideshow spell…

-” in the hearts and minds of those who experienced the energy that infused his passions.
+Transformative is the best word to describe the ripple Richard set in motion in the hearts and minds of those who experienced the energy that infused his passions.
 He made it too hard to hold onto ego-driven rules about competition and superiority, and so lovely to let go and be what you are – an artist.
-And even those casually walking into Sideshow for any exhibition, and seeing a level of creativity and mastery they had only seen in museums, left with their preconceptions about contemporary art forever changed,
+And even those casually walking into Sideshow for any exhibition, and seeing a level of creativity and mastery they had only seen in museums, left with their preconceptions about contemporary art forever changed

 What is a legacy?
 Richard has now made another transformation by departing this physical plane, but he left clear and intentional directions for us to continue to re-define ourselves and re-shape our community, and eventually history, in the direction of the power of art itself to embrace and heal a world.
 It will be wise and rewarding to stay the course.